Show image location

 a village name or other feature) where you want to add your image.

-to 225m due East of the car parking area at the southern entrance
+scroll right to 225m due East of the car parking area at the southern

-to the village (and about 100m SSW of the church); you should see
+entrance to the village (and about 100m SSW of the church); you should

-a small blue circle.
-Clicking on the circle should display the panorama.
+see a small blue circle.
+Clicking on the circle should display the

-This upload of the starter image, saved as a sphere, was done using
+panorama.
+This upload of the starter image, saved as a sphere,

-Twitter does not seem to be able to display 360° spherical panoramas.
+These applications do not seem to be able to display 360° spherical

 Do let me know of any others that you have tested and that could